Russia threatens 'restrictions' in letters to U.S.-backed media

 Over the past several weeks, Russian officials have repeatedly lashed out with public threats against American media in Russia in retaliation for what they say are inappropriate pressures placed on their outlets, like the television network RT and news website Sputnik.

-Sources at Radio Free Europe say that nothing concrete has come out of Russia's threats, but the tension is palatable.
+Sources at Radio Free Europe say that nothing concrete has come out of Russia's threats, but the tension is palpable.
 The network already faces severe restrictions in distributing its content within Russia.
 An official from the Broadcasting Board of Governors, the U.S. agency that oversees Radio Free Europe, said the U.S. Ambassador to Russia, Jon Huntsman Jr., was briefed on the ongoing spat between the two countries.
 Radio Free Europe has a bureau in Moscow which employs more than 50 people, including Russian nationals.

 "The networks of the BBG, including Voice of America, Radio Free Europe and Radio Liberty, are free and independent of the United State's government and deploy honest and independent journalism on behalf of our audiences around the world," BBG CEO John Lansing said in a statement.
 "Any attempt to stifle them by authoritarian regimes is a direct assault on the rights of all people around the globe to have access to the free flow of truthful information,"